-This report demonstrates the considerable work and progress within NHS National Services Scotland (NSS) in leveraging third party trade spend to support local supply chains and deliver social value while procuring goods and services whilst also ensuring value for money and regulatory compliance.
+This report demonstrates the considerable work and progress within NHS National Services Scotland (NSS) in leveraging third party trade spend to support local supply chains and deliver social value whilst also ensuring value for money and regulatory compliance.

 There are several good examples within this report highlighting how NSS, as an anchor institution, works with local suppliers to support local communities, particularly in relation to employment, education and training.